mikeymakesit/oglaf-meta/README.md

 ```

 The tools put in a small effort to save you from yourself but, really, the onus is
 on you not to shoot yourself in the foot.
-I recommend backup up your `archive.json`
+I recommend backing up your `archive.json`
 and `tags.json` files just in case you mess something up and want to revert back.